MetPX/wmo_mesh/README.rst

 --------------------------

 A message broker of some kind needs to be configured.
-The demontration only works with MQTT brokers.
+The demonstration only works with MQTT brokers.
 One needs to define at least two users:

   - one subscriber (guest), able to read from xpublic/#